nearform/langchain-google-calendar/README.md

 1. Go to [API keys](https://platform.openai.com/account/api-keys) page
 1. Create a new API key ![openai.jpg](readmeFiles%2Fopenai.jpg)
 1. Set the `OPENAI_API_KEY` in the `.env` file to the value of the API key.

+Note that while free OpenAI accounts will allow API keys to be created, attempting to use them will fail with:

+> Error 429.
+You exceeded your current quota, please check your plan and billing details

 ### Google Cloud API Setup